 Surgery is one of a number of options available for the treatment of prostate cancer.
-The decision to undergo surgery is not one to be taken lightly.
-It should be made only after discussing the risks and benefits of the procedure with your doctor.
+Surgery to remove the prostate is called prostatectomy.
+The decision to undergo surgery is not one to be taken lightly – it should be made only after discussing the risks and benefits of the procedure (and other available treatments) with your doctor.

-Impotence (erectile dysfunction)
+Impotence (erectile dysfunction) after prostate surgery

-To minimise your risk of impotence following the operation, any factors that might predispose you to erection problems should be addressed.
+To minimise your risk of impotence following the operation, any factors that might predispose you to erection problems should be addressed beforehand.
 Such risk factors include:

-Sexual function after surgery
+Recovery of sexual function after surgery

 Spontaneous erections may return as early as 6 months after a successful nerve-sparing prostate removal operation.
 However, some men may not experience the return of spontaneous erections for up to 3 years.